 \section{Conclusion}

 In this work, we provide the first in-depth analysis of RS affecting NeSy predictors.
 Our analysis highlights four key causes of RS and suggests several mitigation strategies, which we analyze both theoretically and empirically.
 Our experiments indicate that RSs do naturally appear in both synthetic and real-world NeSy prediction tasks, and that the effectiveness of mitigation strategies is model and task dependent, and that a general recipe for avoiding RSs is currently missing.
-Ultimately, this work aims at jumpstarting research on analysis and mitigation of RSs, with the hope of leading to more trustworthy and explainable NeSy architectures.